scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 Blast a creature you can see with a bolt of fire.
-Make a spellcasting roll against the targets defense.
-On hit the target takes a wound, adding a wound die on a critical.
+Make a spellcasting roll against the creatures defense.
+On success the creature takes a wound in fire damage, adding a wound die on a critical.

 Add a wound die for every level above cantrip.